For cosmetics & beauty retail

 Forty years of evidence on the audio levers that matter for sensory retail.

-Guéguen and Jacob (2013) measured 28.6% spending lift in a sensory retail setting when the ambient cues matched the brand register.
+Jacob, Guéguen et al. (2009) measured a 28.6% spending lift in a flower shop when romantic music matched the purchase occasion.
 Beauty retail is the cleanest case of the mechanism — customers are already in a sensory frame the moment they walk in.

-Areni and Kim (1993) showed average transaction value rising from $6.93 to $12.31 in a wine cellar when the music matched the customer’s upmarket frame.
+Areni and Kim (1993) showed that in a wine cellar, customers chose more expensive bottles — not more of them — when the music matched the customer’s upmarket frame.
 The mechanism replicates in any considered-purchase category, including the choice between a $24 and a $58 product on the same shelf.

 Bitner’s 1992 servicescape framework — one of the most-cited papers in service marketing — established that the physical environment of a service business is part of what creates the customer’s relationship with the brand.
 The audio is part of the servicescape.
 For a beauty store, it is part of whether the customer trusts the brand enough to commit to the trial.

-Andersson et al. (2012) ran 601 real transactions in a Swedish retail chain and found that music that clashes with the store’s customer category cuts willingness to pay below the no-music baseline.
+Music that fits the customer category lifts what shoppers will pay; music that clashes gives that lift back (Areni and Kim 1993; North, Shilcock and Hargreaves 2003).
 Neutral is not the default.
 Whatever is in your speakers is doing work in the room — the only question is whether it is the work you want.

 Get Started